MuongKimhong/ajax_validation/README.md

     },
 ]
 ```
-and your html page (test.html) not the layout
+include this in your html page where you form (example below)
 ```
 {% include "ajax_validation/ajax_script.html" %} <---- include this in your html and make sure it's under jquery
 ```